truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 For more details on feature flags see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html) and [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

 ## 13.3-U1 Changelog

-**November 19, 2024**
+**November 21, 2024**

 iXsystems is pleased to release TrueNAS 13.3-U1!

-This is a maintenance release to address a single issue:
+This is a maintenance release to address a few security concerns:

 * Resolve a vulnerability involving python deserialization ([CVE-2020-22083](https://github.com/advisories/GHSA-j66q-qmrc-89rx)).

+* Address a security vulnerability with the jails system (iocage).

 For other known issues in 13.3 releases, please see the <a href="https://ixsystems.atlassian.net/issues/?filter=10583" target="_blank">13.3-RELEASE Ongoing Issues</a> list available from Jira.